SethReed98/Portfolio/projects/weather-dashboard/README.md

 Weather app with current conditions and 5-day forecast.
 Originally wanted to use a real weather API but ran into rate limiting on the free tier, so it's running in demo mode for now.

+## The Problem

+Need to demonstrate API integration, async/await patterns, and data visualization skills in a portfolio project.
+Most weather apps use the same free APIs with severe rate limits (60 calls/hour), making them impractical for portfolio demos that get multiple visitors.

+## My Solution

+Built a weather dashboard with a switchable data source - designed to integrate with OpenWeatherMap API but running in demo mode for portfolio purposes.
+Implemented proper async/await error handling, loading states, and responsive data visualization.
+The architecture allows easy switching between demo and live API modes.

+## Impact

+- Clean API abstraction layer - swap demo/live data in one function
+- Responsive grid layout that works seamlessly on mobile (stacks vertically)
+- Proper loading states and error handling for real-world API scenarios
+- Demonstrates understanding of API rate limits and practical solutions
+- Touch-optimized inputs (16px font-size prevents iOS zoom)

 ## Features

 - Current weather conditions (temperature, humidity, wind speed)